shadowsocks/shadowsocks-windows/README.md

 usage
 -----------

-Use Visual Studio 2008 or higher to build.
+Use Visual Studio 2012 Express or higher to build.

 Need .Net 3.5.